-- 1. general metrics about the Program's consultation activities; and - 2. specific metrics about development projects attaining Completed Review or Concluded status by December 31, 2022.
+- 1. general metrics about the Program's consultation activities; and - 2. specific metrics about development projects attaining Completed Review or Concluded status by December 31, 2023.

 General metrics about the Program's consultation activities provide insights into the consultation review process itself, Program performance metrics, and where development projects are being proposed.
 Specific metrics about projects in either Completed Review or Concluded provide insights into what kinds of future development may occur and where in designated sage grouse habitat they may occur.
-For this annual report, the Program has filtered data to maintain consistency and replicability and reports 2022 data only.
+For this annual report, the Program has filtered data to maintain consistency and replicability and reports 2023 data only.

 It should be noted that the data included in this report are strictly for proposed projects, not implemented projects.
 It is likely that many of the projects reviewed are implemented within a short time frame of completing the consultation process.
 However, there are no existing mechanisms in place for the Program to monitor implementation status of the reviewed proposed projects, as permit issuance and project implementation occur completely outside of the established review process.
+The Program has been able to identify implementation of some projects when the disturbance is later captured in NAIP imagery.